 Following government public health advice on Coronavirus, Leighton House Museum has reopened from Saturday 12 September.

 Open on weekends only, the museum follows Covid-secure guidelines, requesting all visitors to wear a face mask and will need to book a ticket via Eventbrite to access the Leighton House Museum in advance.
 The museum has regular cleaning routines and implemented a one way route for visitors.

 Sports and leisure centres

 Kensington Leisure Centre and Chelsea Sports Centre are open.
 For more information, please visit the leisure webpage.

 Please visit the Better website to learn more about this as well as safety and cleaning, membership fees, opening times and more.

 Parks and playgrounds

 Our parks across the borough have been open throughout the Coronavirus pandemic as we know how important they are for residents’ mental health and wellbeing and, so that our residents can continue to exercise.

-However, our playgrounds and outdoor gyms in parks were closed since late March.
-These reopened on Saturday 4 July, but social distancing remains in place, and you are encouraged to bring hand sanitizer with you.
+Our playgrounds and outdoor gyms reopened on Saturday 4 July, but social distancing remains in place, and you are encouraged to bring hand sanitizer with you.
 Playgrounds and outdoor gyms are being cleaned at least once a day, but to ensure your safety please clean your hands after using them and do not let your children touch their faces.

 Toilets are now open in the following locations: